• Free Tours

 Monumental waterfall at Parc de la Ciutadella.
 Photo by Marc_M

 This was the site of the 18th-century fortress (hence the name “Ciutadella”, citadel) built to subdue the city after the War of Spanish Succession.
-150 years later the fortress was demolished and this was the perfect location to house the Great Universal Exhibition of 1888.
-Once the World Fair was over, the city council turned it into the big public park that it has remained so ever since.
-There are a few interesting places to explore including the remains of both the fortress and the Universal Exhibition:
+150 years later, the fortress was demolished, and this was the perfect location to house the Great Universal Exhibition of 1888.
+Once the World Fair was over, the city council turned it into the big public park that has remained so ever since.
+There are a few interesting places to explore, including the remains of both the fortress and the Universal Exhibition:

 Monumental waterfall